zobar/resume/README.md

 ### Senior Software Engineer, Liaison International
 *January 2010 – April 2013*

-Developed greenfield medical school application review suite used by admissions officers.
+Developed medical school application review suite used by admissions officers.

-* Collaborated on an ETL to consolidate medical school applications for 14 different professional associations into a common data warehouse.
+* Collaborated on an ETL to consolidate medical school applications for 14 different professional associations into a common database.
 * Devised reporting backend enabling users to filter candidates on hundreds of data points.

 ### Software Engineer, subcontractor for New Era Cap
 *March 2008 – January 2010*

-Broadened availability of product development tools with innovative visualization solutions.

 * Designed a Web-based embroidery customization tool to shorten product time-to-market.
 * Produced catalog for national retailers to visualize speculative product designs with different logos and colorways, to gauge market interest before committing to mass production.